 While researchers have been aware of the compound for decades, its identification posed significant challenges, according to Julian Fairey, an associate professor of civil engineering at the University of Arkansas and first co-author of the paper detailing this discovery.

-“It’s a very stable chemical with a low molecular weight,” Fairey said in a press statement.
+“It’s a very stable chemical with a low molecular weight,” Fairey said in a statement.
 “It’s a very difficult chemical to find.
 The hardest part was identifying it and proving it was the structure we were saying it was.”

 The identification of chloronitramide anion involved synthesizing the compound in Fairey’s lab.
 Samples of the synthesized compound were then analyzed.